-Demographics: Up to 80% of the workforce was Chinese.
+Demographics: Up to 80 percent of the workforce was Chinese.
 Other workers were former soldiers, and Mormons, among others.

 During Construction: The railroad cut through land occupied by Native Americans.
-Treaties had taken land away from the natives and made it public domain.
+Treaties took land away from the natives and made it public domain.
 Much of this new public domain land was used for the rail lines.
 Attacks by Native American tribes were common.

-Towns that sprung up around the newly constructed lines are rough, crime ridden places nicknamed “hell on wheels”.
+Towns that sprung up around the newly constructed lines were rough, crime ridden places nicknamed “hell on wheels.”